changeworld/azure-docs.pl-pl/articles/virtual-machines/workloads/sap/hana-connect-azure-vm-large-instances.md

 ---
-title: Konfiguracja połączeń z maszyn wirtualnych do SAP HANA na platformie Azure (duże wystąpienia) | Microsoft Docs
+title: Connectivity setup from virtual machines to SAP HANA on Azure (Large Instances) | Microsoft Docs
-description: Konfiguracja połączenia z maszyn wirtualnych na potrzeby używania SAP HANA na platformie Azure (duże wystąpienia).
+description: Connectivity setup from virtual machines for using SAP HANA on Azure (Large Instances).
 services: virtual-machines-linux
 documentationcenter: ''
 author: msjuergent